espocrm/documentation/administration/bpm-activities.md

 ## Event Sub-Process

-Event Sub-Process doesn't have neither ingoing, nor outgoing flows.
+Event Sub-Process has neither ingoing, nor outgoing flows.
 It is triggered by its Start Event.
 The start event can be of any type: Conditional, Timer, Signal, Message, Error, Escalation.

 It possible to pass a different target to the event sub-process.
-The event sub-process can interrupts its parent process.
+The event sub-process can interrupt its parent process.
 Whether the sub-process is interrupting is determined by *Is Interrupting* parameter of its start event.

 Non interrupting event sub-process can be executed multiple times.